ajfranceschi/frsh-clothing/README.md

 ![FRSH-Clothing](/screenshot.png)
 --

 Frsh-Clothing, a clothing e-commerce site made with React.
-The site is in developer mode, therefore purchases cannot be made.
+The site is in testing mode, therefore purchases cannot be made.

 ### [Live Demo](https://frsh-clothing.herokuapp.com/)